 What Happens During the Event of an Alarm?

 SimpliSafe’s Professional Monitoring protects your home or building across many types of alarms.
-No matter which alarm is triggered, you’ll be immediately notified through App Push Notifications and Alarm Text Messages.
+If an alarm is triggered from your system, you’ll be immediately notified through App Push Notifications and Alarm Text Messages.
 Depending on your monitoring plan and the type of alarm that is triggered, you’ll receive a phone call from our Monitoring Center to verify the alarm and go over your options.
+The exception to this are silent panic button or duress alarms, which will send a signal to our Monitoring Center to request emergency services right away.
+In this event, you will not receive a push notification, alarm text, or phone call from the Monitoring Center.

 The types of alarms that can occur are divided into three categories: